Thomistic Institute

 Questions about the Thomistic Institute scholarship program and application may be directed to Dr. Rebecca Marisseau: rmarisseau@dhs.edu

 The Thomistic Institute will offer at least one scholarship for a student to earn their Licentiate in Sacred Theology (STL) or Doctorate in Sacred Theology (STD) in Thomistic Studies.
+It might not offer a scholarship for both each year.

 -